jaakkopasanen/AutoEq/README.md

 gain available.
 If a dedicated headphone amplifier is available or if the motherboard/soundcard can drive the headphones loud enough even when using high negative preamp larger `--max_gain` values can be used.
 By default `--max_gain` is set to +6dB so as not to cripple the user's volume too much.
 Max gain will clip the equalization curve which produces sharp kinks in it.
 Sharp changes in equalization may produce unwanted equalization artifacts.
-To counter this AutoEQ rounds the corners whenever max gain clips the curve.
+To counter this AutoEq rounds the corners whenever max gain clips the curve.

 ## Parametric Equalizer Optimization
-AutoEQ has an optimizer to fit several filters to the desired equalization curve.
+AutoEq has an optimizer to fit several filters to the desired equalization curve.
 Optimization is an iterative process where the filter parameters which provide the best results are searched until optimization finishes or any of the early stopping conditions are met.